Kong vs Tyk vs Envoy for microservices

 keep_empty_value: false

 Preventing cascading 503s during upstream latency spikes requires strict error thresholds, consecutive failure limits, and half-open probe intervals.
+The three gateways express these concepts through fundamentally different abstractions.

 plugins: